 “Culture, Crisis, and Community: Christianity in North American Drama at the Turn of the Millennium

 Date of last review: University Program Review in 2005-2006 & National Association of Schools of Theatre (NAST) accreditation revalidated in 2001-2002.

-Date of next scheduled review: NAST accreditation revalidation in Spring 2013
+Date of next scheduled review: NAST accreditation revalidation in Academic Year 2014-2015

 The student develops the degree program and pursues the degree in a close relationship with a faculty advisor.
 Decisions are made by the student with the advice and help of the advisor.

-Initially, and continuing for the first two semesters (i.e., Fall 1 and Spring 1), registration and advising is accomplished in conference with the Graduate Coordinator, Dr. Jonathan Chambers.
+Initially, and continuing for the first two years, advising is accomplished in conference with the Graduate Coordinator, Dr. Jonathan Chambers.
 Coursework is not solely determined by the student’s interests, but depends upon program requirements and course schedules and availability.

-Near the end of the first year of study, each student, in consultation with Dr. Chambers, should choose a permanent advisor suitable to direct the student’s course of study and assemble a departmental committee of three or four.
-The student’s permanent advisor and committee are verified in writing by submitting the Advisor and Committee Approval form.
+Near the beginning of the second year of study, each student, in consultation with Dr. Chambers, should choose a permanent advisor suitable to direct the student’s course of study and assemble a departmental committee of three or four.
+The student’s permanent advisor and committee are verified in writing by submitting the Coordinator/Chair Committee Approval Form.
 In addition to the advisor and committee members, the Graduate Coordinator and Department Chair must sign this form.